wireservice/agate/docs/tutorial.rst

 Describing the table
 ====================

-If you're working with new data, or you just need a refresher, you may want to see what columns are in it and their types.
+If you're working with new data, or you just need a refresher, you may want to review what columns are in the table.
 You can do this with the :meth:`.Table.print_structure` method or by just calling :func:`print` on the table:

 .. code-block:: python